Soleil Hutchinson 2021 winner of PEIWI Woman in Agriculture Award

 "Through this new adventure, I discovered that I LOVE connecting directly with the people that have chosen to support our farmer collective," Soleil notes on her website.
 "Our community of farmers and eaters has grown with each year that’s passed, and I continue to dream up myriad ways to bring everyone together for celebrations on the farm and beyond."

-This award is presented bi-annually to recognize an Island woman making a major contribution to the PEI agriculture industry within the last five years.
+This award recognizing an Island woman making a major contribution to the PEI agriculture industry within the last five years.
 The award is given in the form of a plaque and a framed photo which is prominently displayed on the fifth floor of the Department of Agriculture and Land.
 Past winners include Heather Best, Edith Ling, Mary Robinson and Jessica Reeves.

 (0) comments